amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 ### Features Left to Implement

-I would like to roll out the banner across all pages which can be edited/updated to notify users of changes as the situation progresses.

 In the future, I would wire up the contact forms to be able to send an email to the school.

+I would also link to different sections of the site via the banners.

 ## Technologies Used